jeffxtang/website_chatbot/README.md

 # RepoChat
-This app uses ReAct and Llama 3 to build a chatbot with a web UI to chat about a github repo - its issues, PRs, and content.
+This repo shows how to use ReAct agent, RAG, Llama 3 and LangChain to build chatbots with a streamlit web UI to chat about a github repo - its issues, PRs, and content.

 ## Setting up the environment